 Dr Aaron De Souza

 Dr Aaron De Souza is a neurologist and neurophysiologist in Tasmania.
 He is an expert in epilepsy and shares his thoughts on the condition and the support provided by Epilepsy Tasmania.

 Liz from Epilepsy Tasmania talks about her role as the Epilepsy Smart Coordinator.

-Emma is a Registered Nurse and an Education & Training Coordinator at Epilepsy Tasmania.
-In this video, Emma explains the range of training and support options available to Tasmanians with epilepsy and those around them.
+In this video, Emma (our former Registered Nurse) explains the range of training and support options available to Tasmanians with epilepsy and those around them.

 2021 TV Advert